graphql-mocks/graphql-mocks/packages/docs/docs/paper/querying-data.md

 ## Querying Documents via the `data` Property

-A frozen copy of the store is available via the `data` property on the `Paper` instance.
+A frozen read-only copy of the store is available via the `data` property on the `Paper` instance.

 The shape of a store is: